brown-ccv/how-to-pr/git-text-content.md

 ## Characteristics

-Find sources: "Git" – news · newspapers · books · scholar · JSTOR (June 2020) (Learn how and when to remove this template message)
 Git's design is a synthesis of Torvalds's experience with Linux in maintaining a large distributed development project, along with his intimate knowledge of file-system performance gained from the same project and the urgent need to produce a working system in short order.
 These influences led to the following implementation choices:[42]

 Strong support for non-linear development